boytalent/heater/README.md

 Build instructions are in the implement folder.
 ## results
 This design was tested on a MicroZed 7020 board and an Avnet Artix 50t board.
-Temperatures ran very high on the MicroZed so I switched to the Artix board.
-Eventually, the current limit of the Artix board was exceeded causing board reboot.
+I was able to achieve very high temperatures on the MicroZed.
+The MicroZed is my most useful board so I did not want to damage it.
+That's why I switched to the Artix board.
+Eventually, a die temperature greater than 100C was achieved and the current limit of the Artix board was exceeded causing board reboot.

 Use with caution. :smiling_imp: